sparkfun/SparkFun_Soft_Power_Switch_Mk2/docs/arduino_example.md

   </table>
 </div>

+!!! note
+    The power-down time can be tweaked to your own user experience.
+We found 2s for power-down work really well.
+If you decide to adjust the power-down time, make sure to not exceed ~10 seconds as the force power down will take into effect.

 ### System Lock and Power Down via Arduino Serial Monitor

 Remember the output from earlier?
 There were additional options to control the Soft Power Switch from the Arduino Serial Monitor.
 Press down on the power button for 0.5 seconds to enter the normal operation again.
 You will be presented with two options:

 * **<kbd>r</kbd>** &mdash; Sending an **r** will cause the Arduino to enter an infinite loop to test power-down override.
 This will lock the system and force the Soft Power Switch to only shutdown when the button is pressed down rather then sending a character to the Arduino to power down.
 When locking the system, you will need to press the button down for **7 seconds** to force the Soft Power Switch to power down.
-Once the button has been pressed down for 7 seconds, the Soft Power Switch will shut power off on the OUT port.
+Once the button has been pressed down for 7 seconds, the Soft Power Switch will shut power off at the OUT port.
 * **<kbd>z</kbd>** &mdash; Sending a **z** will power down the Arduino.

 <div style="text-align: center;">